-April 28 is the feast day of Saint Gianna Beretta Molla, doctor and mother of four.
-She is a saint for our modern times with much to teach us through her life as a mother, faithful Catholic, and working woman.
+April 28 is the feast day of Saint Gianna Beretta Molla, medical doctor and mother of four.
+She is a saint for our modern times with much to teach us through her life as a wife and mother, faithful Catholic, and successful working woman.

 Gianna was born in Italy in 1922.
 She was raised in a large and strong Catholic family; both of her parents were Third Order Franciscans.
 Daily Mass and a daily rosary were part of her family tradition, and of the 13 children born to her parents there were two priests, a nun, and a saint (Gianna).

 Gianna was an adventurous woman who loved skiing and mountaineering.
 She studied medicine in college while also serving others through Catholic Action and the St. Vincent de Paul Society.
 She earned degrees in Medicine and Surgery from the University of Pavia in 1949.
 After opening her own medical clinic she gave special attention to mothers, babies, the elderly and the poor, inspiring her to specialize in Pediatrics at the University of Milan in 1952.

 Gianna was also committed to prayer and contemplation.
 According to one account, “Through her prayers and those of others, she reflected upon her vocation, which she also considered a gift from God.
 Having chosen the vocation of marriage, she embraced it with complete enthusiasm and wholly dedicated herself ‘to forming a truly Christian family’.”
 She married in 1955 and welcomed four children into the world.